gisaia/arlas_cli/docs/docs/collections.md

 │                                         [default: None]            │
 │ --orgs                            TEXT  List of organisations      │ │                                         accessing the collection   │
-│ --id-path                         TEXT  Overide the JSON path to   │ │                                         the id field.              │ │                                         [default: None]            │
+│ --id-path                         TEXT  Override the JSON path to  │ │                                         the id field.              │ │                                         [default: None]            │
-│ --centroid-path                   TEXT  Overide the JSON path to   │ │                                         the centroid field.        │ │                                         [default: None]            │
+│ --centroid-path                   TEXT  Override the JSON path to  │ │                                         the centroid field.        │ │                                         [default: None]            │
-│ --geometry-path                   TEXT  Overide the JSON path to   │ │                                         the geometry field.        │ │                                         [default: None]            │
+│ --geometry-path                   TEXT  Override the JSON path to  │ │                                         the geometry field.        │ │                                         [default: None]            │
-│ --date-path                       TEXT  Overide the JSON path to   │ │                                         the date field.            │ │                                         [default: None]            │
+│ --date-path                       TEXT  Override the JSON path to  │ │                                         the date field.            │ │                                         [default: None]            │
 │ --help                                  Show this message and      │